Variant Predicates

 variant is located in a region encoding a protein domain, protein feature type

 The scope of the builtin predicates is fairly narrow and likely insufficient for real-life analyses.
-However, the predicates can be chained into a compound predicate to achive more expressivity for testing complex conditions, such as “variant is a missense or synonymous variant located in exon 6 of NM_013275.6”.
+However, several predicates can be “chained” into a compound predicate using a boolean logic, to achive more expressivity for testing complex conditions, such as “variant is a missense or synonymous variant located in exon 6 of NM_013275.6”.

 Examples